peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 * [fromTCBSpline](#H3DU.PiecewiseCurve.fromTCBSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a cubic TCB spline (tension/continuity/bias spline, also known as Kochanek&ndash;Bartels spline).
 * [getCurves](#H3DU.PiecewiseCurve_getCurves)<br>Gets a reference to the curves that make up this piecewise curve.
-* [velocity](#H3DU.PiecewiseCurve_velocity)<br>Finds an approximate velocity vector at the given U coordinate of this curve.
+* [velocity](#H3DU.PiecewiseCurve_velocity)<br>Finds an approximate velocity vector at the given u-coordinate of this curve.

 <a name='H3DU.PiecewiseCurve_arcLength'></a>
 ### H3DU.PiecewiseCurve#arcLength(u)

-Finds an approximate arc length (distance) between the start of this curve and the point at the given U coordinate of this curve.
+Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.

 #### Parameters

-* `u` (Type: number)<br>U coordinate of a point on the curve.
+* `u` (Type: number)<br>u-coordinate of a point on the curve.

 #### Return Value

-The approximate arc length of this curve at the given U coordinate.
+The approximate arc length of this curve at the given u-coordinate.
 (Type: number)

 <a name='H3DU.PiecewiseCurve_endPoints'></a>
 ### H3DU.PiecewiseCurve#endPoints()

-Returns the starting and ending U coordinates of this curve.
+Returns the starting and ending u-coordinates of this curve.

 #### Return Value